pentagonxyz/waymont-contracts/README.md

 ## History

+An overview of Waymont's smart contracts' history is as follows:

+1. Waymont made the choice to use smart contracts over MPC for its wallet software around early December 2022.
-1. Waymont's contracts originally started as fully custom-made.
+2. Waymont's contracts originally started as fully custom-made.
+Development continued until April 2023.
-2. Eventually, in early May 2023, Waymont redesigned its contracts to use Safe as a base.
+3. Eventually, in early May 2023, Waymont redesigned its contracts to use Safe as a base.
-3. Then, in late May 2023, redesigned the contracts again to be more modular (still using Safe as a base).
+4. Then, in late May 2023, redesigned the contracts again to be more modular (still using Safe as a base).
-4. In September and October 2023, Waymont created the `WaymontSafeExternalSigner` and its factory to support non-incremental transactions and multi-TX signing.
+5. In September and October 2023, Waymont created the `WaymontSafeExternalSigner` and its factory to support non-incremental transactions and multi-TX signing.

 ### Early May 2023 Redesign